elmurod1202/survey-clustering/README.md

    ```sh
    git clone https://github.com/elmurod1202/survey-clustering.git
    ```
-2. Or just download only the survey-clustering.py file and make some small changes like where to read the files from and where to store the results to.
+2. Or just download only the *survey-clustering.py* (or *survey-clustering-minimum.py* if you want minimised working code without graphic visualisations) file and make some small changes like where to read the files from and where to store the results to.
 That's it.

 ***IMPORTANT:*** This code uses a Spanish word embeddings vector file that is not inluded here due to its big size.
 Please download the file into the src/ folder from the link: <a href="https://zenodo.org/record/3234051/files/embeddings-l-model.vec?download=1">Spanish word vectors (3.4 GB)</a>